r3econ/bbq-ios/README.md

 - JSON
 - Autolayout

+# What could be improved
+The app was created as a weekend project long time ago.
+It is production ready, updated to run in latest IDEs, but couple of things could be either added or improved.
+- Adding unit tests for creation of `CoreData` stack and importing initial data
+- Moving images and colors to asset catalogs
+- Adding more comments to the code
+- Simplifying autolayout logic in `RAFDetailViewController`

 # License
 This code is distributed under the terms and conditions of the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
 Copyright (c) 2014 Rafał Sroka